tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_6.md

 **Exceptional flow of events:**
 - The attack fails to reduce the character’s health
-- The changes in health bar react slowly so the character has taken more damage than shown and will be dead which appears sudden to the player
+- The changes in health bar react slowly so the character has taken more damage than shown and will be dead which appears suddenly to the player

 \